 Cheque Processing Fee (per cheque) 60c

-From November 23rd 2020 – Bank of Ireland will charge current account holders a flat rate charge of €6 per month. ( €72 a year).
-There will be no additional fees for day to day transactions.
+Since November 23rd 2020 – the Bank of Ireland Current Account Fees are €6 per month. ( €72 a year).
+There are no additional fees for day to day transactions.

-Anyone who keeps €3000 or more in their BOI account will see fees rise from €20 a year to €72 a year – an increase of 360% .
+Anyone who previously kept €3000 or more in their BOI account will see fees rise from €20 a year to €72 a year – an increase of 360% .

 About 60% of customers will end up paying the same or less fees under the new charging method.